7:00pm to 9:00 pm | Room 1430 | Harbour Centre Campus

 In 1965, Ralph won a Nieman Fellowship recognizing excellence in Canadian editorial writing at the Peterborough Examiner and attended Harvard’s Nieman Foundation for Journalism.
 Later he joined Harvard’s Program for Management Development as part of the PMD 26 cohort at the School of Business.

-In Canada he started his career in journalism writing obituaries for the Kingston Whig Standard.
 After a career as Editor-in-Chief at the Peterborough Examiner as a colleague of Robertson Davies, he joined the Reader’s Digest where he worked for 32 years.
 Ralph ended his first career, serving the last 16 years as Chairman, President, and CEO of Reader’s’ Digest Canada and Consigliere delegato and chairman of Reader’s Digest Italy.
-Post retirement he served as Adjunct Professor and Professional Fellow Emeritus at Simon Fraser University where he published a textbook on Managing the Publishing Process for the Canadian Centre for Studies in Publishing.
+Post retirement he served as Adjunct Professor and Professional Fellow Emeritus at Simon Fraser University where he published a textbook on ‘Managing the Publishing Process’ for the Canadian Centre for Studies in Publishing.
 There, he was honoured with the Chancellor’s Award for Distinguished Service for 10 years of teaching before he retired again at the age of 80, in 2009.

-Peg and Ralph (aka Hank) lived a life post-World War II in Canada pursuing family and career dreams in Kingston, Peterborough, Boston, New York, Montreal, Milan, Vancouver, and Victoria, with summers at Sandy Lake and weekends of leisure in Vermont.
-He was inquisitive and over the years Ralph pursued his passion in photography, choral music, madrigals, travelling the world, writing and publishing seven books exploring topics of social conscience, family history and publishing management.
-Simple pleasures included sautéing the perfect scallop, bird and wildlife watching.
+With his wife Peg, Ralph (aka Hank) lived a life post-World War II in Canada pursuing family and career dreams in Kingston, Peterborough, Boston, New York, Montreal, Milan, Vancouver, and Victoria, with summers in the Kawarthas and weekends of leisure in Vermont.
 A storyteller at heart, he regaled generations of family and students with lessons he learned from his rich life experiences.
 “Good judgment comes from experience and experience comes from poor judgement” he would say, quoting his mother.

-He was a man of letters in the classic sense: fountain pen, elegant italic script to paper and daily journaling over the last 53 years.
+He was a man of letters in the classic sense: fountain pen, elegant italic script to paper.
+He kept a daily journal for over 53 years.
 He engaged in written repartees, Olympian literary gymnastics with family and friends, including long time Peterborough friend and librarian, Bob Porter.

 He was not an ordinary man.
-Robert Frost’s words “I had a lover’s quarrel with the world” describes the restless soul, the intimate relationships, the daily inner tension, his ability to question and think deeply and at the same time embrace his life.
+Robert Frost’s words “I had a lover’s quarrel with the world” describes the restless soul, the intimate relationships, the daily inner tensions, his ability to question and think deeply and at the same time embrace his life.
 His mind never rested as he explored life and the meaning of existence, to the day he died.

 Ralph leaves behind 4 appreciative children, their spouses and families who live with gratitude across Canada.